Hotels.com - Exceptional 9.4/10. Airbnb Superhost

 Upper Rushmire, Wotton Under Edge, GL12 7PT

 Get on the bus and travel car-free!
+Perhaps bus in one direction and a leisurely walk back....
 Explore Stroud & surrounding towns & villages by bus.
 Covering Minchinhampton, Cirencester, Nailsworth and many surrounding villages with frequent services.

 Unit 27 Nailsworth Mills Estate Avening Road Nailsworth, GL6 0BS